 - By car from Evenes Airport to Svolvær

 - By ferry boat from Bodø to Moskenes, Værøy or Røst (South of Lofoten)

 - By ferry boat from Skutvik to Svolvær or Skrova (North of Lofoten)

 - By plane from Bodø

-The reference-point is the picturesque village of Reine, lying on the shore of Reinefjorden, on the island of Moskenesøy, to the South of Lofoten.
+The reference-point is the picturesque village of Reine, lying on the shore of Reinefjorden, on the island of Moskenesøy, in the South-West of Lofoten.
 Two different ways to get to Reine:

-- by car from Svolvær, following the E10, a beautiful trip across the islands in about 124 km.
+- by car from Svolvær, following the Kong's Olav Veg (E10), a beautiful trip across the islands in about 124 km.

 - by ferry boat directly from Bodø to Moskenes (5 km. from Reine)

 The approach walk to Helvetestinden is starting from the small village of Vinstad, lying at the entrance of Bunesfjorden; Vinstad is very well reached in 1 hour from Reine, sailing by ferry across the Reinefjorden and the Kierkefjorden, another wonderful trip amongst several impressive granite-peaks.